bitnami/charts/bitnami/fluentd/README.md

 In this version of the chart the Fluentd forwarder daemon system user will be root by default.
 This is done to ensure that mounted host paths are readable by the forwarder.
 For more context, check this [support case](https://github.com/bitnami/charts/issues/1905).

 No issues are expected in the upgrade process.
 However, please ensure that you add extra security measures in your cluster as you will be running root containers.
 If you want the daemon to be run as a user different from root, you can change the `forwarder.daemonUser` and `forwarder.daemonGroup` values.
+In this case make sure that the user you choose has sufficient permissions to read log files under `/var/lib/docker/containers` directory.